Pacific energy and transport under pressure from fuel, climate and security shocks

 Fikiasi says the next step is implementation and securing support.

-“So far in the Maritime sector we are implementing some of the policy that we launch last year, we launched our national transport maritime policy, it sets the directions and from there we look into implementation support from the government, from our donor partners and from this conference we will look into making some calls for the donor partners support.”
+“So far in the Maritime sector, we are implementing some of the policies that were launched last year.
+We launched our national transport maritime policy; it sets the directions and from there, we look into implementation support from the government, from our donor partners and from this conference.
+We will look into making some calls for the donor partners’ support.”

-Hosted by the Government of Papua New Guinea and organised by the Pacific Community (SPC), PRETMM runs from May 4 to 8 at the APEC Haus in Port Moresby under the theme: Scaling Connectivity for a Prosperous Blue Pacific.
+Hosted by the Government of Papua New Guinea and organised by the Pacific Community (SPC), PRETMM runs from 4–8 May at the APEC Haus in Port Moresby under the theme: Scaling Connectivity for a Prosperous Blue Pacific.

 Ahead of ministerial talks, heads of maritime and senior officials are meeting to set the technical groundwork, identify priorities and raise emerging challenges.